adamlwgriffiths/OMGL/README.rst

     vb = VertexBuffer(data)

-You can manually provide this information should you not with to use complex dtypes.
+You can manually provide this information should you not want to use complex dtypes.

 ::